Zanadukhan/catgram/README.md

 I had the idea to create this script for myself when I got a new kitten and a friend recommended that I create an instagram for him.
 Hence, all the references to cats in this, but it can be adjusted for any purpose.

+This is my first 'real' (self-directed, researched everything on my own) so I would appreciate feedback :)

 # What does this do?
 1. This script looks into your Google Drive and pulls out images from a folder that matches the correct conditions (must be named 'cat pics')
   - If a folder is not found, a new one is created for you